airbnb/react-sketchapp/docs/guides/universal-rendering.md

 export default Row;
 ```

+### Importing existing components
+If you have a large existing React Native component library, you might enjoy using a codemod to automatically convert `react-native` imports to `react-primitives` — [a proof-of-concept codemod is provided on ASTExplorer](https://astexplorer.net/#/gist/68d1b3ae3ec7b0a088452a7d38643dc4/latest).

-### Insertion
+### Rendering

-Each platform will require an entry point with its respective `render` call - e.g:
+Each platform will require an entry point with its respective `render` / registration call - e.g:

 ```js
 /**